optistdev/combine-reducer/README.md

 #### Examining Our New Reducers

-Now if we examine the `authorsReducer()`, notice that this reducer only concerns itself with its own slice of the state.
-This makes sense.
-Remember that ultimately the array that the `authorsReducer()` returns will be the value to the key of authors.
-Similarly the `authorsReducer()` only receives as its state argument the value of state.authors, in other words the authors array.

 So examining the `authorsReducer()`, we see that we no longer retrieve the list of authors with a call to `state.authors`, but can access the list of authors simply by calling `state`.